-KS3 interventions £25,000 (inclusive of LSA hours, Maths Nurture group staffing, Specialist English Teacher, HLTA hours, Period 6 staffing) Reading interventions English booster sessions (Year 7) Enrichment lessons Maths nurture LSAs supporting students in classrooms Period 6 Transition support Meetings with Year 8 PP students regarding option choices Reading interventions, English boosters, Enrichment lessons and Maths nurture were up and running from September and students who were most at need took part in these initiatives.
-Students at need were identified in conjunction with English department, Maths department and SENDCo.
-These initiatives were put on hold during the lockdown by the Government in March due to COVID-19.
-Most KS3 groups have a dedicated LSA to support them in core subjects, and where possible in other subjects.
-Transition support was co-ordinated by the HoY and SENDCo.
-Period 6 was monitored by HoY and LMT.
-Meetings with Year 8 PP students took place before their options.
-MFL were consulted about student pathways beforehand.
-4 of 11 PP students in Year 8 went on to choose a language as an option.
-Data for Year 7 on last report before lockdown initiated (Feb): 89% of PP students were on target in all subjects at Report 2 English 100% on or above target, Science 100% on or above target, Maths 89% on or above target in the majority of subjects (up to two subjects off target), meaning only 3 students (27%) were off target in three or more subjects.
-These three students all sit on our central spotlight.
-We communicate this list to staff so that they are collectively aware that these children need more tailored support in lessons.
-English 81% on or above target, Science 90% on or above target, Maths 72% on or above target.
-English comparable to 2018/19 We plan to continue with these actions in 2020/2021.
+£25,000 (inclusive of LSA hours, Maths Nurture group staffing, Specialist English Teacher, HLTA hours, Period 6 staffing) Reading interventions English booster sessions (Year 7) Enrichment lessons Maths nurture LSAs supporting students in classrooms Period 6 Transition support Meetings with Year 8 PP students regarding option choices Reading interventions, English boosters, Enrichmed September and students who were most at need identified in conjunction with English department on hold during the lockdown by the Government Most KS3 groups have a dedicated LSA to support subjects.
+Transition support was co-ordinated by the HoY at Meetings with Year 8 PP students took place befor pathways beforehand.
+4 of 11 PP students in Year Data for Year 7 on last report before lockdown initiate.
+89% of PP students were on target in all subject in English 100% on or above target, Science 10 Data for Year 8 on last report before lockdown initiate.
+28% of PP students were on track in all subject majority of subjects (up to two subjects off three or more subjects.
+These three student staff so that they are collectively aware that English 81% on or above target, Science 90% comparable to 2018/19, Maths have improved.
+We plan to continue with these actions in 2020/2021.
 KS4 interventions £30,000 (inclusive of LSA hours, Maths Nurture group staffing, Specialist English Teacher, HLTA hours, Period 6 staffing) Spotlight meetings happen regularly with LMT and HODs for Maths, English and Science.
 Careers interviews to take place in Term 2 with BBr JSt monitoring LAC students and making provision where possible.
 Morning Maths and Science interventions for targeted Year 11 students based on mock performance.
-Spotlight meetings happened regularly, and students were discussed, and interventions put in place, both in terms of academic and pastoral support, with the use of staff mentors.
-Careers interviews took place with BBr (Careers Advisor) and information on their aspirations for Sixth Form and beyond are stored on our school system.
-Morning Maths and Science interventions were up and running, regular attendance was monitored by form tutors, and subject leaders for Maths and Science.
-HoY picked up on any non-attendees.
-In previous years this has contributed to our positive P8 score for 2018 & 2019.
-P8 for PP students in 2018: 0.58 P8 for PP students in 2019: 0.32 It is hard to quantify the performance of the 2019/2020 cohort as they did not sit their exams and were instead awarded either a CAG or an algorithm assessed grade.
-We aim to continue these measures in 2020/2021
+Spotlight meetings happened regularly, and students wo facademic and pastoral support, with the use of staff Careers interviews took place with BBr (Careers Advisor beyond are stored on our school system.
+Morning Maths and Science interventions were up and and subject leaders for Maths and Science.
+HoY picked